riquelmemontijo/library/README.md

 <hr>

-* In the section "#security configuration", the token secret is "secret", but if you wanna more security for some reason, you can create an environment variable "SECRET_JWT".
+* In the section "#security configuration", the token secret is "secret", but if you want more security for some reason, you can create an environment variable "SECRET_JWT".

 ```properties
 #security configuration